ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 ## Value Function ($v$)

 A value function is a measure of how "good" a state is.
-Given a state $s$ and you're following a policy $\pi$, it's value $v^{\pi}(s)$ is the expected cumulative reward of being in that state.
+Given a state $s$ and you're following a policy $\pi$, it's value $v^{\pi}(s)$ is the expected sum of reward of being in that state.
 Mathematically, this is represented as complicated looking but surprisingly simple equation:

 \begin{equation}
 v_{k+1}^{\pi} (s) = \sum_{a \in A} \pi(a|s) (\sum_{s'\in S} P^a_{ss'}(R^a_{ss'} + \gamma v_k(s'))